Cross-platform C SDK logo

 Remarks

-It allows to use the streams functionality to read or write in a remote process.
+Allows to use the streams functionality to read or write to a remote process.
 The socket must have been previously created with bsocket_connect (client) or bsocket_accept (server).
+The stream will close the socket at stm_close. bsocket_close should not be called.
 See Socket stream.

 stm_close ()